My rating: 4 of 5 stars

 What is the nature of this subtlety?
 As Green also observes, Ducornet’s narrative focuses less on characters who are carefully particularized, discriminated as individuals, but rather on figures who undergo mental and emotional states that we all are subject to.
 Green’s example, obviously enough, is desire, but intellectual absorption, fear, spiritual awe, and aesthetic pleasure are all part of Gazelle‘s repertoire.
 To put it in more highfalutin theoretical terms, Ducornet is less interested in writing about individuals than in about pre- and transpersonal experiences, what we might follow Deleuze and Guattari, themselves following Spinoza, in calling affect.
 But this demotion of the individual leads us quickly enough to implications about the nature and purpose of human societies—what we might reductively call “politics”—and that is my next topic.

 Another tempting but inadequate way to object to this text, very much in vogue now, would be to pull the hammer of Orientalism from the theory toolbox we all assembled haphazardly out of disparate secondary sources sometime early in our liberal arts degree.
-But I can think of no greater instance of reification today than this ignorant truncation of one of the more labyrinthine personalities of the late twentieth century to a puritanical moral slogan meant to be slapped willy-nilly on any text that comes to hand if it happens to mention sand or camels.
+But I can think of no greater instance of reification today than this ignorant truncation of one of the more labyrinthine personalities of the late 20th century to a puritanical moral slogan meant to be slapped willy-nilly on any text that comes to hand if it happens to mention sand or camels.
 Here’s the real, by which I mean the complicated, Edward W. Said, implicitly admonishing the readers of Al-Ahram that they’re not to treat his book as if it were the Malleus Maleficarum:

 To say of a novel that it is immoral is to suggest that novels are supposed to be moral, which is almost pure nonsense, since the only morality or good behavior that literature is really about directly is either good or bad writing.
 To treat fiction as if it were a religious or moral sermon is about as far from the actuality of literature as it is possible to get and indeed it is, in my opinion, the purest form of intellectual barbarism.